Homeless mother of boy found dead in day care van needs help

 "We are grieving with this family and have offered our support to the child-care licensing program within Broward County during their licensing review," Paige Patterson-Hughes, a spokeswoman for the Florida Department of Children and Families, said in a statement Tuesday.

-The Broward Medical Examiner’s Office still has Noah's body.
-Noah's father, Tony Antwon Bell, and his maternal grandmother, Charlene Brooks, are among the relatives who attended a balloon release in his honor Tuesday night, The Sun-Sentinel reported.
+The Broward County Medical Examiner’s Office still has Noah's body.
+Noah's father, Tony Bell, and his maternal grandmother, Charlene Brooks, are among the relatives who attended a balloon release in his honor Tuesday night, the SunSentinel reported.

 Copyright 2019 by WPLG Local10.com - All rights reserved.